voltrue2/gracenode-server/README.md

         }
 };
 // set up request hooks
-gracenode.server.seupRequestHooks(hooks);
+gracenode.server.addRequestHooks(hooks);
 ```

 ### How to assign multiple hooks

-.setupRequestHooks can let you assign more then one hook function to specific controller/method or even to all reuqests:
+.addRequestHooks can let you assign more then one hook function to specific controller/method or even to all reuqests:

 ```
-gracenode.setupRequestHooks({
+gracenode.addRequestHooks({
 	myController: [
 		hook1,
 		hook2,